kbalog/uis-dat630-fall2016/assignment-3/README.md

   1. Index the document collection using Elasticsearch.
     - See [this document](../Elasticsearch.md) for help on Elasticsearch.
     - Use two fields, title and content.
-  2. Perform a baseline retrieval using the BM25 retrieval model (default setting in Elasticsearch) and evaluate its performance.
+  2. Perform a baseline retrieval using the default retrieval model in Elasticsearch and evaluate its performance.
     - Search only in the content field.
     - Return the top 100 documents for each query and measure Mean Average Precision (MAP).
-    - You should get a MAP score around 0.05 (perhaps a bit lower, like 0.048).
+    - You should get a MAP score around 0.048 if you use TF/IDF and around 0.064 if you use BM25.
   3. Implement the Mixture of Language Models (MLM) approach with two fields (title and content).
-    - For each query, obtain the top 200 documents using the default BM25 model, then re-rank these documents by computing the MLM score for each (and then return the top 100).
+    - For each query, obtain the top 200 documents using the default Elasticsearch model (using the "content" field only), then re-rank these documents by computing the MLM score for each (and then return the top 100).
     - Find the field weights, smoothing method, and smoothing parameter that yield the best performance.
     - You need to reach a **MAP score of minimum 0.07** in order to pass this assignment.
     - The best performing team (each team member) will get 5 bonus points at the final exam.
 There will be no live leaderboard for this assignment.
   4. Write a report.
-    - Present a results table with Mean Average Precision scores for baseline BM25 and you MLM models.
+    - Present a results table with Mean Average Precision scores for baseline Elasticsearch (TF/IDF or BM25) and you MLM models.
     - Explain how did you choose the LM field weights and smoothing configuration.
-    - Make a plot showing which queries were improved and which were hurt when moving from BM25 to MLM.
+    - Make a plot showing which queries were improved and which were hurt when moving from the default Elasticsearch model to MLM.
     - The report should be max 2 (A4) pages long, written in English, and in pdf format.

 You may use any programming language/environment of your choice, but you are required to submit the complete source code that produced your output.